kulics/koral/book-en/namespace.md

 ## Import
 We can use other namespace contents through the import function.
 The namespace content can be called directly after import.

+It should be noted that the top-level function, the top-level variable, and the top-level constant will be installed as an object with the current file name as the host container.
+So by default you need to use a filename to access across the namespace, where the file name is `Demo`.

 E.g:
 ```
 import